rahul52368/Data-Cleaning-and-Manipulations./README.md

 # Data-Cleaning-and-Manipulations.
 This directory will guide you to the processes about data cleaning and manipulations.
 Mainly the problems that we face in big data handling.
+Such as, dealing with missing values especially when we can't afford losing other cell values(can't omit the entire row).
+How to feed the mssing values with the number that is the most accurate representation of missing value.
+What are the cases where we have to consider data distribution and what value shoud be inserted accordingly.